Can You Use RTD Plywood For Roof Sheathing?

 However, RTD Plywood can often handle wet conditions much better than CDX.
 To put it simply, CDX can cope in humid environments.
 While RTD can handle absolutely relentless high humidity conditions.

 Regardless, any RTD plywood that has been APA rated for sheathing, is perfect for roofing.
+Well, that’s provided you fix it securely in place (ideally with the right nailer).

 To Wrap Up, Here Are The 3 Key Takeaways From This Post…